Are the Ice Caps Melting?

 TIP: “Skeptics” tend not to trust NASA because NASA is the government.
 The problem is that we rely on NASA’s collective funding to study climate issues, so rejecting their information based on bias makes the discussion very tricky.
 Unless you are going to travel to the poles and start studying ice yourself, it’s probably bad practice to dismiss all of NASA’s raw data.
 See an explainer of bias as a concept if you are curious as to how this skews the argument.

 FACT: Carbon Dioxide was at 405.6 ppm as of March 2017 according to NOAA data presented by NASA.
 Greenhouse gasses like Carbon Dioxide are said to create a “green house effect” and cause “global warming” when they saturate the atmosphere (they trap heat, like a greenhouse).
-The Carbon Dioxide levels are currently at an all time high and the data correlates with the melting of the icecaps.
-This is what the whole “global warming” conversation is primary about.
+Consider, Carbon Dioxide levels are currently at an all time high and the data correlates with the melting of the icecaps.
 Global warming is one type of climate change and climate change is something humans can impact for better or worse.

 Looking at the Data From NASA